yarikleto/browser-ts-json-schema-generator/README.md

 ### Example 2: with TypeScript lib `.d.ts`

 If you use lib types (like `string[]`, `Promise<T>`, `Date`, etc), provide the TS lib `.d.ts` content in `config.lib`.

+Tip: when you provide libs, you can keep the default behavior (type-check gate enabled) to catch TS errors early, or set `skipTypeCheck: true` to skip the gate for performance.

 #### How to provide `lib.d.ts` in a browser